-a.
-Except as provided in these Bylaws or as required by law, shares in the Cooperative are transferable only upon the approval of the Board of Directors.
+- a.
+Except as provided in these Bylaws or as required by law, shares in the Cooperative are transferable only upon the approval of the Board of Directors. - b.
+Any Member desiring to withdraw from Membership must inform the Cooperative in writing and tender for redemption or transfer all shares owned by the Member.
+The Board of Directors may in its discretion authorize the redemption or transfer of shares so tendered.
+Any redemption proceeds shall equal either the par value or the book value of the stock, whichever is less. - c.
+If the Cooperative does not, within sixty (60) days of the tender, purchase all or any part of the holdings tendered, or agree to transfer, the Member may dispose of the unpurchased interest elsewhere, subject to the approval of the transferee by a majority vote of the Directors.
+Any would-be transferee not approved by the Directors may appeal to the Members at their first regular or special meeting thereafter, and the action of the meeting shall be final.
+A vote of the majority of the Members voting at a regular or special meeting may order the Directors to exercise their redemption power or approve of the transferee

-- b.
-Any Member-Owner desiring to withdraw from Membership must inform the Cooperative in writing and tender for redemption all shares owned by the Member-Owner.
-The Board of Directors may in its discretion authorize the redemption of shares so tendered.
-The redemption proceeds shall equal either the par value or the book value of the stock, whichever is less. - c.
-If the Cooperative does not, within sixty (60) days of the tender, purchase all or any part of the holdings tendered, the Member-Owner may dispose of the unpurchased interest elsewhere, subject to the approval of the transferee by a majority vote of the Directors.
-Any would-be transferee not approved by the Directors may appeal to the Member-Owners at their first regular or special meeting thereafter, and the action of the meeting shall be final.
-A vote of the majority of the Member-Owners voting at a regular or special meeting may order the Directors to exercise their redemption power or approve of the transferee. - d.
-The Directors may use reserve funds to recall, at par value, the holdings of any Member-Owner in excess of the amount required for Membership. - e.
-When a Member-Owner dies or, in the case of an organization, ceases to exist, or when a Member-Owner makes no purchases from the Cooperative for a period of three years, the Board of Directors may redeem shares owned by such Member-Owner at par value. - f.
-Notwithstanding anything to the contrary in these Bylaws, no purchase or recall of shares shall be made by the Directors if it will impair the solvency of the Cooperative. - g.
-The Board of Directors may delegate to the General Manager authority for the General Manager to authorize and effectuate redemption of shares in the Cooperative up to the maximum aggregate monetary value of \$10,000 per month.
+- d.
+The Directors may use reserve funds to recall, at par value, the holdings of any Member in excess of the amount required for Membership. - e.
+When a Member dies or, in the case of an organization, ceases to exist, or when a Member makes no purchases from the Cooperative for a period of three years, the Board of Directors may redeem shares owned by such Member at par value. - f.
+Notwithstanding anything to the contrary in these Bylaws, no purchase or recall of shares shall be made by the Directors if it will impair the solvency of the Cooperative.